Stock market today: Wall Street drifts in quiet trading after returning from a 3-day weekend

 NEW YORK (AP) — Wall Street is listless on Tuesday, coming back from a three-day weekend, and is drifting near its record heights.

-The S&P 500 was virtually unchanged in morning trading, sitting just below its record set a week ago.
-The Dow Jones Industrial Average was down 142 points, or 0.4%, as of 10:05 a.m.
-Eastern time, and the Nasdaq composite was 0.3% higher after setting its latest all-time high.
+The S&P 500 was 0.1% higher in midday trading and sitting just below its record set a week ago.
+The Dow Jones Industrial Average was down 142 points, or 0.4%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.5% higher after setting its latest all-time high.

-Much of the rest of Wall Street was quiet, including the bond market.
+Much of the rest of Wall Street was relatively quiet, including the bond market.

 Strong spending by U.S. consumers has been one of the main reasons the economy has managed to defy predictions of a recession, at least so far, but some cracks have begun to show.
 Lower-income households in particular have been beginning to buckle under the pressure of still-high inflation.